Bachelor en Administration des Affaires (BA (Hons) in Business Administration) – Dual Awards from IBES and UCAM

 • NVQ/QCF/RQF Level 3 awards; or

-Demonstrate English Language proficiency in order to participate in the programme taught in English.
-Proficiency can be recognised based on completion of any programme with a minimum duration of 6 months and taught and assessed in the English Language or IELTS 5.0 or equivalent such as TOEFL.
+o completion of any programme with a minimum duration of 6 months and taught and assessed in the English Language or IELTS 5.0 or equivalent such as TOEFL.

 Advanced Standing / Exemptions / Credits Transfer (APL)

-Consideration for the above for students admitted onto the programme may be considered either at the beginning of a programme, or beyond the beginning of a programme through an assessment of that student’s prior learning, whether certificated or un-certificated.
-The process for making such a decision known as the Accreditation of Prior Learning (APL) is a matter of academic judgment exercised by the appointed panel considering applications and approvals of APL.
+Consideration for the above for students admitted onto the programme may be considered either at the beginning of a programme, or beyond the beginning of a programme, through an assessment of that student’s prior learning, whether certificated or un-certificated.
+The process for making such a decision is known as the Accreditation of Prior Learning (APL) is a matter of academic judgment exercised by the appointed panel considering applications and approvals of APL.

 Applicants can be granted APL and entry and exemptions into Year 2 or Year 3 depending on applicants’ certificated learning attained prior to applying to undertake this programme.